jellyfin-archive/jellyfin-docs/general/contributing/sourcetree.md

     - libraries: `dependencies that we eventually want to remove and include during the build step`
     - scripts: `any script that isn't tied to a UI element or page but rather general functionality`
     - strings: `translations for the entire interface`
-    - themes: `all themes will exist in this folder, including custom themes at some point`
+    - themes: `custom and bundled themes can be found here in their own directories`

 ### [Android](https://github.com/jellyfin/jellyfin-android)